Looking for a Norwegian Getaway review? You have come to the right place!

 We took a Western Caribbean Cruise on the Norwegian Getaway to Roatan Bay, Honduras, Belize City, Belize, Costa Maya, Mexico & Cozumel, Mexico.
+The itinerary of the Norwegian Getaway constantly changes which we really love about this cruise line so it is likely you will not be going to the exact same destinations as us.

 Built in 2013 at a cost of $840m, the Norwegian Cruise Line Getaway is one of the largest in the NCL fleet weighing 145,655 Tons and has capacity for 3,963 passengers.
+There are only a few ships in the NCL fleet which are bigger than this one like the Epic and the Encore.

 The ship is adorned with artwork by popular local artist David Le Batard ‘Lebo’ in a Miami theme.
 From the hull to dining rooms you’ll see the Miami native’s impressive and distinctive artwork.